-So, to install a dishwasher in a kitchen island, you must be following the instructions below:
+To install a dishwasher in a kitchen island, you must be aware of the following:

-Things you will need: Center island with an open cabinet and electrical outlet, Fittings to attach tubing to plumbing, Flexible copper tubing – 3/8 inch in diameter, Dishwasher drain hose and sink connector kit, 2 inch hole saw, 2 hose clamps, SAE open end wrenches, Hacksaw, Pipe wrench, Steel wool and also Teflon tape.
+You will need: A center island with an open cabinet and an electrical outlet, Fittings to attach the dishwasher pipes to the to plumbing, Flexible copper tubing – 3/8 inch in diameter, Dishwasher drain hose and sink connector kit, 2 inch hole saw, 2 hose clamps, SAE open end wrenches, Hacksaw, Pipe wrench, Steel wool and also Teflon tape.

-- The sink drain tailpiece should be removed, which is the first step to make kitchen island designs with dishwasher.
-The tailpiece is the part that runs from where the two sinks drains combine in a double sink to the trap, and a hook-shaped pipe that holds water inside is the trap, which to make a barrier against sewer gasses.
-A tail-piece that has a dishwasher drain fitting is included by the dishwasher sink kit.
-To fit in where the removed tailpiece was, this tailpiece must be cut to the correct length.
-Once the tailpiece has installed, tighten in place using the two slip nuts and compression washers to secure it to the piping.
+- The sink drain tailpiece should be removed.
+The tailpiece is the part that runs from where the two sinks drains combine in a double sink to the trap, and a hook-shaped pipe that holds water inside is the trap, designed to make a barrier against sewer gasses.
+A tail-piece that has a dishwasher drain fitting is included in the dishwasher sink kit.
+To fit it in where the removed tailpiece was, this tailpiece must be cut to the correct length.
+Once the tailpiece has been installed, tighten in place using the two slip nuts and compression washers to secure it to the piping.
 However, as most disposals have a dishwasher hose connection in them, skip this spec if the sink has a disposal.

 - The copper tubing, that supplies the sink faucet hot water, should be located.
 Turn off the water supply to this pipe.
-You may have to shut off the main hot water supply, in another case; there is usually a valve under the sink.
-Take a hacksaw to cut through the copper tubing.
-The edges should be cleaned up with steel wool, which make them smooth.
-The nuts and washers could be installed now on the tubing.
+You may have to shut off the main hot water supply, in some cases, there may be a valve under the sink that is easy to turn off.
+Cut through the copper pipe with the hacksaw ensure the ends are clean and smooth by rubbing them with the steel wool.
+The nuts and washers may now be installed on the tubing.
 On the copper tubing, the correct sized compression must be installed and then push the tubing in until it bottoms inside of the fitting.
-The washers need to be moved into the tee then tighten the nuts snugly.
+The washers need to be moved into the tee then tighten the nuts firmly.

 - For the dishwasher supply, the nut and washer from the tee should be placed on the copper tubing.
 The tubing should then be inserted into the tee and tighten the nut.

-- By using the washer and nut provided, the copper tubing must be attached to the fitting then tighten the nut.
+- Using the washer and nut provided, attach the copper tubing to the fitting then tighten the nut.
 Through the cabinet, route the hose to the drain fitting on the sink tailpiece or disposer.
-Check for leaks by simply turning the water back on.
+Check for leaks by turning the water back on.

-- The dishwasher power cord could have been connected to the outlet.
-In order to secure the dishwasher, it is best you drive wood screws through the under cabinet mounts into the bottom of the countertop.
+- The dishwasher power cord must be connected to the outlet.
+In order to secure the dishwasher, it is best you drive wood screws through the under cabinet mounts into the bottom of the counter top.